shakfu/py-js/source/projects/cobra/README.md

 make projects
 ```

-This will build all subprojects, including `cobra`, using the standard cmake build process.
+This will build all subprojects, including `cobra`, using the standard cmake buildsystem.

 ## Help